ibm-blockchain-wsc/ImmersionWorkshop/docs/connect-part2.md

           - containerPort: 3001
         imagePullPolicy: Always
 ```
 The important parts to point out in the yaml file are that it will create a Kubernetes service called `marbles-team00-svc` and that it is pointing to the `marbles-team00` container.
 The service will be of type `NodePort` which means this service will be reachable outside of the cluster.
-The yaml file will also create a Kubernetes deployment that has one pod with one container that will be based off of the `wsc-ibp-icp-cluster.icp:8500/lab-test/marbles-team00:1.0` image that you pushed to the private registry earlier.
+The yaml file will also create a Kubernetes deployment that has one pod with one container that will be based off of the `wsc-ibp-icp-cluster.icp:8500/lab-test/marbles-team00:1.0` image that you pushed to the private image registry earlier.
+Finally, since you built the marbles-teamxx image with the s390x (z) architecture and there are machines with multiple different architectures in our cluster (s390x and amd64) you need to specify for it to run on s390x with a nodeSelector of `beta.kubernetes.io/arch: s390x`.
+If you built it for a different architecture, you would instead use a nodeSelector for that architecture.

 ## Deploy the service and test the Marbles UI
 * Now you are ready to create the Kubernetes resources.
 Run the following command: